MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/readiness-assessment-fix.md

 | Result  | Meaning |
 | ----- | ----- |
-| Advisory | If you have users assigned to any of these roles in your Azure AD organization, make sure they also have these roles assigned in Microsoft Defender for Endpoint.
+| Advisory | If you have users assigned to any of these roles in your Microsoft Entra organization, make sure they also have these roles assigned in Microsoft Defender for Endpoint.
 Otherwise, administrators with these roles won't be able to access the admin center. <ul><li>Security Operator</li><li>Global Reader</li></ul> <br> For more information, see [Create and manage roles for role-based access control](/windows/security/threat-protection/microsoft-defender-atp/user-roles).

 ### Security default

-Security defaults in Azure Active Directory will prevent Microsoft Managed Desktop from managing your devices.
+Security defaults in Microsoft Entra ID will prevent Microsoft Managed Desktop from managing your devices.

 | Result  | Meaning |
 | ----- | ----- |